FlyingFathead/dvr-yolov8-detection/README.md

 ## Features

-- Real-time object detection from RTMP streams
+- Real-time object detection from RTMP streams or USB webcams
    - The source can be any RTMP stream (i.e. an IP camera, DVR that streams RTMP video, etc.)
-   - Use any USB webcam/video feed as a source w/ OSB Studio + RTMP loopback
+   - Use any USB webcam as a source directly or via a RTMP loopback
 - Audio alerts for real-time detections over TTS using `pyttsx3`
 - Batch processing mode for video files for offline object/human/animal detection.

 - Configurable features via `config.ini`, i.e.:
+   - Your USB webcam or RTMP video source
    - Confidence threshold for detections
    - Skip rescaling of video frames
    - Log detection details into a separate log file
    - Save frames with detected objects as image files
    - Model variant selection (i.e. YOLOv8n, YOLOv8s, YOLOv8m, etc.)
-   - Plenty of other options tho choose from...
+   - Plenty of other options to choose from...

 ## Requirements